Thursday 7 May 2026 – Reuse and Communication

 Instructor: David Rayner

-A workshop on data reuse that offers both theoretical and practical guidance on reusing data from research data repositories.
+We continue with a practical session with both theoretical and practical guidance on reusing data from research data repositories.
 Among other things, it covers how to find, access, and evaluate datasets for reuse in new research.
 The session builds on an authentic research question that participants will address during the workshop!

 Accessible archives with Citizen science